“The Salesman” Projecting Truth and Pursuit of Justice in Sexual Harassment Towards Women in Iran

 - Spoiler alert!!!
 I suggest you watch the movie beforehand, so you enjoy reading this article

-Leaving the audience from knowing what happened next, the story process to the husband returning back to his home with suspicious bloodstains all over the stairs leading to his house.
-He then rushes back to his house looking for his wife.
+Leaving the audience from wondering what happened, the story proceed on to the arrival of her husband returning back home.
+He rings the bell with no response and asks his neighbor to let him in.
+As he walked up to the stairs, he notices a suspicious bloodstains all over the stairs leading up to his apartment room.
+He then rushes up to his house to look for his wife.

 Even after Emad finding the attacker and confronting him, threatening to reveal what he had done to his family, she begs her husband to leave the assailant alone for his life and his family.

 In short, the summary of the story is about a married couple who are facing a difficult issue known as a taboo